syl20bnr/spacemacs-elpa-mirror/melpa/ssh-deploy-readme.txt

 * ssh-deploy-on-explicit-save - Enabled automatic uploads on save *(boolean)*
 * ssh-deploy-exclude-list - A list defining what paths to exclude from deployment *(list)*
 * ssh-deploy-async - Enables asynchronous transfers (you need to have `async.el` installed as well) *(boolean)*
+* ssh-deploy-remote-sql-database - Default database when connecting to remote SQL database *(string)*
+* ssh-deploy-remote-sql-password - Default password when connecting to remote SQL database *(string)*
+* ssh-deploy-remote-sql-server - Default server when connecting to remote SQL database *(string)*
+* ssh-deploy-remote-sql-user - Default user when connecting to remote SQL database *(string)*

 Please see README.md from the same repository for extended documentation.